coderrio/coderr.client.aspnet.webapi/README.md

 ASP.NET WebApi
 ===============

 This documentation is for the ASP.NET WebApi library.
-You can find out other libraries [here](../).
+You can find out other libraries [here](https://www.nuget.org/packages?q=coderr.client).

 This library will report all unhandled ASP.NET WebApi exceptions.
 It can also report if something goes too slow or if there are too many authentication failures.

 # Prerequisites

-You should have installed [Coderr.Client.AspNet.WebApi](https://www.nuget.org/packages/Coderr.Client.AspNet.WebApi/) and done the base configuration (specified credentials for Coderr).
+You should have installed [Coderr.Client.AspNet.WebApi](https://www.nuget.org/packages/Coderr.Client.AspNet.WebApi/).

 # Getting started